School of the Year

 - Describe things the school does to welcome you and make you feel comfortable?
 How does the school listen to people’s views and ideas?

-- How does the school go the extra mile?
-What has the school done over and above what you might have expected them to?
+- How does the school go that extra mile?
+Do they do something that you wouldn’t expect them to?

 - Has the school done something really special for you or someone you know?